Fusion-Data-Platform/fdp/README.rst

   * Obtaining data is expensive - let's make the most of it

-* Build a framework using free and ubiquitous components
+* Use free and ubiquitous components

   * Python, Numpy, Github, etc.
+  * Platform-independent: desktop Mac/PC, Linux cluster

 Quick start
 ================